marxin/texi2rst-generated/sphinx/gccint/defining-data-structures-for-per-function-information.rst

 single data area approach is no longer used, these pointers are no longer supported.

-.. index:: INIT_EXPANDERS
+.. macro:: INIT_EXPANDERS

-MacroINIT_EXPANDERSMacro called to initialize any target specific information.
+  Macro called to initialize any target specific information.
 This macro is called once per function, before generation of any RTL has begun.
   The intention of this macro is to allow the initialization of the function pointer ``init_machine_status``.

 .. index:: init_machine_status

-Variablevoid (*)(struct function *)init_machine_statusIf this function pointer is non- ``NULL`` it will be called once per function, before function compilation starts, in order to allow the target to perform any target specific initialization of the ``struct function`` structure.
+Variable void (*)(struct function *) init_machine_statusIf this function pointer is non- ``NULL`` it will be called once per function, before function compilation starts, in order to allow the target to perform any target specific initialization of the ``struct function`` structure.
 It is intended that this would be